TurboTax TaxCaster - Terms of Service and License Agreement

 As between you and Intuit, Intuit and its licensors retain all right, title or interest in and to the Platform, except for the rights granted to you.

-- We expect you to obey the law and follow certain rules in using the Platform.
+We expect you to obey the law and follow certain rules in using the Platform.

-Intuit does not condone or support any activity that is illegal, violates the rights of others, harms or damages Intuit’s reputation or could cause Intuit to be liable to a third party.
+Intuit does not condone or support any activity that is illegal, violates the rights of others, harms or damages Intuit’s reputation, or could cause Intuit to be liable to a third party.
 At minimum, you may not use the Platform to:

-- Violate any law, regulation, executive order or ordinance, including through actions that give rise to criminal, civil, administrative or regulatory liability and/or fines;
+Violate any law, regulation, executive order or ordinance, including through actions that give rise to criminal, civil, administrative or regulatory liability and/or fines;

-- Transmit any virus, trojan horse or other disruptive or harmful software or data;
+Transmit any virus, trojan horse, or other disruptive or harmful software or data;

-- Send any unsolicited or unauthorized advertising, such as spam;
+Send any unsolicited or unauthorized advertising, such as spam;

-- Impersonate or misrepresent your affiliation with Intuit;
+Impersonate or misrepresent your affiliation with Intuit;

-- Resell, license or provide free or unauthorized access to the Platform or make the Platform available on any file-sharing, virtual desktop or application hosting service;
+Reproduce, modify, resell, license, or provide free or unauthorized access to the Platform or make the Platform available on any file-sharing, virtual desktop or application hosting service;

-- Engage in unauthorized access, monitoring, interference with or use of the Platform or third party accounts, information (including personal information), computers, systems or networks, including scraping or downloading content that doesn’t belong to you;
+Engage in unauthorized access, monitoring, interference with, or use of the Platform or third party accounts, information (including personal information), computers, systems or networks, including scraping or downloading content that doesn’t belong to you;

-- Use the Platform for general archiving or back-up purposes; or
+Use the Platform for general archiving or back-up purposes; or

-- Encourage or enable any other individual to do any of the above or otherwise violate this Agreement.
+Encourage or enable any other individual to do any of the above or otherwise violate this Agreement.